Welcome to the Library

 Bethalto Public Library was founded in 1946-47.
 In the beginning, the Library was housed in a tiny building on Mill Street called the "chicken coop."
 It was operated by volunteer help and open only a short time during the afternoons and early evenings to serve the school children.

-Next the Library moved into the upstairs floor of the old city hall and police station - now the Bethalto Museum building.
-And later it was moved again into a room in the "new" City Hall building.
+After seeing growth, the Library moved into the upstairs floor of the old city hall and police station (currently the Bethalto Museum building).
+Later it was moved once again into a room in the "new" City Hall building.

-In 1980-1981 the Library purchased the old Bell Telephone building on Prairie Street.
-Many Bethalto citizens helped to move the Library's collections 3 blocks down into their new home using grocery carts from a local store.
-This is where the Library still is today.
+In 1980-1981 the old Bell Telephone building on Prairie Street was purchased to house the Library.
+Many Bethalto citizens used grocery carts from a local store to help move the books three blocks down to their new home.
+This is where the Library is still located today.

-The Library became a Library District in 1988, allowing it to serve patrons over a greater territory.
-A $250,000 Live and Learn Construction Grant from the Illinois State Library allowed a large addition and also the renovation of the existing building.
-The "new" Library reopened in June 1998.
+The Library became a Library District in 1988, allowing it to begin serving patrons beyond the Village of Bethalto limits.
+In 1996 a $250,000 Live and Learn Construction Grant was awarded by the Illinois State Library for the renovation of the existing building and the construction of a large addition.
+The "new" building reopened in June 1998 and remains our beautiful Library today

-In 2001 the property to the north of the Library was purchased and turned into a parking lot.
-Then in 2005 the property to the south of the Library was purchased.
-This is now our "Little House on Prairie Street" where meetings, Storytimes, and events are held.
+In 2001 the property to the north of the Library was purchased and a parking lot was built.
+In 2005 the property to the south of the Library was purchased and the "Little House on Prairie Street" is still used for on-site stacks, used book sales, and outdoor programs.